Stochastic transport equation in bounded domains: Existence of Weak Solutions

 with $h(x)$ the given function at the Appendix.
-Certainly, we have to mollify $\zeta_\mu$ by a standard mollifier $\rho_n$ to have the necessary regularity, and then (first) pass to the limit as $n \to \infty$.
-Again, we omit this procedure (see for instance Section 2 in \cite{WN1}).
-We consider first the left hand side of \eqref{IBVPEXT1}, then we pass to the martingale terms in the right hand side of it.
+Certainly, we have to mollify $\zeta_\mu$ by a standard mollifier $\rho_n$ to have the necessary regularity, and then first pass to the limit as $n \to \infty$ (we omit this standard procedure).
+To begin, we consider the left hand side of \eqref{IBVPEXT1}, then we pass to the martingale terms in the right hand side of it.

-{\underline{Claim 1}}: For each $t \in [0,T]$, and $j= 1,\ldots,d$, it follows that
+{\underline{Claim 2}}: For each $t \in [0,T]$, and $j= 1,\ldots,d$, it follows that